 - 1) A WILL

-- 2) POWER OF ATTORNEY
+- 2) ENDURING POWER OF ATTORNEY

 - 3) ADVANCE CARE DIRECTIVES

 Don't wait!
 Talk to a lawyer today!
 Having these documents will give you peace of mind, knowing that someone you chose will be able to take care of you if you are no longer able to do so.
 If you wait to have these documents written, you may not be able to do so later, such as if you have an accident or get very sick.
-Not having a WILL can mean months of paperwork and legal fees for those you leave behind.
+Not having a Will or Enduring Power of Attorney can mean months of paperwork and legal fees for those you leave behind.

 To make these documents, it is best to contact a lawyer.
-Lawyers can be very helpful for making a WILL and will ensure it cannot be ignored legally.
-A lawyer must be used when creating a POWER OF ATTORNEY.
-To get help, look for a lawyer who does WILLS and estates.
+Lawyers can be very helpful for making a Will and will ensure it is valid.
+To get help, look for a lawyer who does Wills and estates.